dbeniamin/1-100_PythonCode_Challenge/README.md

 - Scrape data using Beautiful Soup.
 - Fill out the scraped data in a Google form using Selenium Automation.

+**08.07.2024 -> day 54 - Auditorium Exercise** - Auditorium Exercise from the course tracker.
+- Decorator to track the speed at which the functions do the calculations.

 ### Contributing: